-- Fiscal and monetary rules are in place before the crisis. - ▶ What happens when the shock hits?
-Three cases: - Rules are maintained - Rules are suspended for the duration of the crisis (benchmark) - Rules are abandoned - Why consider abandoning the rules? - Country may lack commitment to reinstate rules suspended during a crisis.
+- Fiscal and monetary rules are in place before the crisis. - What happens when the shock hits?
+Three cases: - Maintain rules - Suspended for the duration of the crisis (benchmark) - Abandon: Lack commitment to reinstate rules suspended during a crisis.

 Maintaining, suspending, or abandoning both rules